 The ACE has an on-chip interrupt generation and prioritization capability that permits a flexible interface with most popular microprocessors.

-The ACE provides four prioritized levels of interrupts:
+The ACE provides four prioritized levels of interrupts which are:

-- Priority 1 Receiver line status (highest priority) - Priority 2 Receiver data ready or receiver character time out - Priority 3 Transmitter holding register empty - Priority 4-Modem status (lowest priority)
+- Priority 1 Receiver line status (highest priority) - Priority 2 Receiver data ready or receiver character timeout - Priority 3-Transmitter holding register empty - Priority 4-Modem status (lowest priority)

-When an interrupt is generated, the IIR indicates that an interrupt is pending and the type of interrupt is defined by the interrupt's three least significant bits (bits 0, 1, and 2).
+When an interrupt is generated, the IIR indicates that an interrupt is pending and the type of that interrupt in its three least significant bits (bits 0, 1, and 2).
 The contents of this register are summarized in Table 3 and described in Table 4.
-Details of each bit are as follows:
+Detail on each bit are as follows:

 - Bit 0: This bit can be used either in a hardwire prioritized or polled interrupt system.
 When this bit is cleared, an interrupt is pending.
-When bit 0 is set, no interrupt is pending. - Bits 1 and 2: These two bits identify the highest priority interrupt pending as indicated in Table 5. - Bit 3: This bit is always cleared in the TL16C450 mode.
-In FIFO mode, this bit is set with bit 2 to indicate that a timeout interrupt is pending. - Bits 4 thru 5: These two bits are not used and are always cleared. - Bits 6 and 7: These two bits are always cleared in the TL16C450 mode.
-They are set when bit 0 of the FCR is set.
+When bit 0 is set, no interrupt is pending. - Bits 1 and 2: These two bits identify the highest priority interrupt pending, as indicated in Table 5. - Bit 3.
+This bit is always cleared in the TL16C450 mode.
+In FIFO mode, this bit is set with bit 2 to indicate that a timeout interrupt is pending. - Bits 4 5: These two bits are not used and are always cleared. - Bits 6 and 7: These two bits are always cleared in the TL16C450 mode.
+They are set when bit 0 of the FIFO control register is set.